Which Level of Taxonomy Encompasses All of the Others?

 1. Targeted Research Strategies

-Because each domain represents a fundamentally different cellular architecture, researchers must tailor their experimental approaches accordingly That's the part that actually makes a difference..
+Because each domain represents a fundamentally different cellular architecture, researchers must tailor their experimental approaches accordingly That's the whole idea..

 | Domain | Typical Research Tools | Key Challenges |